Skip to main content

 Delight in a weird and wonderful gathering from Eva Recacha.

-Co-commissioned by Sadler’s Wells and South East Dance, with support from London Contemporary Dance School.
+Co-commisisoned by Sadler’s Wells and South East Dance.
+With support from LCDS.
+Supported by the Office for Cultural & Scientific Affairs of the Embassy of Spain in London.
 Supported using public funding by the National Lottery through Arts Council England.

 Header image © Rocio Chacon